11th Annual European CME Forum

 CME as a Change Management Engine

 In November 2018 over 120 people gathered at the The King’s Fund – “the think-tank of the NHS” in London for the 11th Annual European CME Forum.
 We had a mixture of plenary room presentations and discussions and the break-out workshops.
-This year we focussed more on the outputs of the workshops for whole room discussions to ensure that all topics were covered.
+At this meeting we focussed more on the outputs of the workshops for whole room discussions to ensure that all topics were covered.

-We will keep updating this page as information and outputs become available.
+All the information about the meeting is available on this page, including presentations, posters and the relevant support materials – the meeting report has now been published in JECME and can be accessed here.
 Make sure you are signed up to receive our updates and keep in touch with any thoughts and comments as we plan for the next meeting

 Wednesday 7th – Friday 9th November 2018

 – Pre-#11ECF “Day 0” meetings took place for participants from medical societies, industry (iPACME group) and providers (the Good CME Practice group).

 – Pre-conference orientation session: Time to get acquainted: #11ECF, outcomes, accreditation, industry, each other.
 Led by Chris Bolwell (Imedex) and Ron Murray (independent) [Download presentation]

 Opening of the 11th Annual European CME Forum